 as explained in GN 04440.118, when a group I or group II decisional deficiency exists.
 MCs and PCs must be aware

 of SOJ, as a review principle, to ensure they do not perform a "de novo" case review.

 If SOJ is considered, reviewers must document this in the case processing system (note

 Documentation deficiencies exist when medical evidence in a case is insufficient to

-support a disability determination or to determine the correct onset or ending date.
+support a disability determination or to determine the correct onset, ending, or cessation

 It is the quality reviewer’s role to consider Probability of Reversal (POR), as explained